 The three-column classification of the thoracolumbar spine.

 Multiple mechanisms of injury have been described that produce somewhat predictable TL vertebral fractures.
 They include flexion, flexion-rotation, extension, compression, distraction, and shear (i.e., translational) forces.
-In the system developed by McAfee, three major forces (axial compression, axial distraction, ...
+In the system developed by McAfee, three major forces (axial compression, axial distraction, and translational) ...